 Now, international bodies, like the OECD, and local tax authorities are stepping in.
 They’re introducing new frameworks and expanding existing ones to ensure fintech firms report key demographic and financial data.

-S&W are delighted to invite you to this webinar, with guest speaker, Baldeep Singh Matharu, Product Director from Regnology to discuss the up-and-coming regulations.
+S&W, with guest speaker, Baldeep Singh Matharu, Product Director from Regnology discuss the up-and-coming regulations.

 CRS2 will close reporting gaps and bring e-money providers into the global tax transparency fold and CARF is designed to bring the digital assets ecosystem into the tax information reporting landscape for the first time.